mahmoud-m-abadi/Excel-export-with-relations/README.md

 ### Requirement
 <ul>
-    <li>PHP Version >= 7.4</li>
+    <li>PHP Version >= 7.3</li>
     <li>Laravel 8</li>
 </ul>

 ## Description
-Assume you have one User model and Post model.
-User has some posts and you want to make an export report with related posts in one Excel file.
+Assumed you have one User model and Post model with a Post Comment Model.
+User has many posts and each post has many comments and you want to make an export report with related posts in one Excel file.
 <br />
 <br />
 Now you can make a controller and use of the below Export class from this package: